 Unless you are an experienced carpenter, do not try to attach your deck to a ledger on an existing home.

-To properly attach a ledger board to an existing home can be a major task.
-If the ledger is built during construction of the house all the details like flashing and siding are so much simpler.
+Properly attaching a ledger board to an existing home can be a major task.
+If the ledger is built during the construction of the house then all the details like flashing and siding are so much simpler.

 This ledger was installed after the house was built.
 The exterior was vinyl siding so much easier to deal with then brick, stucco or cementitious fiber board.
 But this was still a big job.

 The rim and floor joists were engineered I-beams so the very first difficult task is to determine exactly where the rim joist is and remove the siding to match it.

 Then each space between the joists had to be block with 2x8 material because the rim joist was OSB board.

 The first layer of flashing extends from under the ledger to at least 4" above the cut line of the siding.
 The second layer slides over this layer and will hang over the ledger board with a drip edge to direct water down.

 Go up high enough under the existing siding to ensure things stay dry.
 If you are dealing with a masonry facade you have a ton more work to do and that is a lesson all unto itself.

 Complicating this job was a natural gas line that the gas grill was going to connect to.
 This ledger had to be accurately cut to fit perfectly.